Celebrate National Tourism Week and World Tourism Day!

 Tourism Week in Canada aligns tourism organizations, businesses and other partners from across the country around a common vision: a tourism sector unencumbered by government policies and recognized for its contribution to the Canadian economy.

-In British Columbia, the tourism industry is getting ready to celebrate because #BCTourismMatters!
+In British Columbia, the tourism industry celebrated because #BCTourismMatters!

 - Take photos and share them on social media – in addition to capturing images of your community participating in Tourism Week activities, take photos of other tourism activities that you can share (attractions, tourism employees, your visitor centre, your welcome signage, etc.).
-Encourage all your stakeholders to do the same.
+Use this white #BCTourismMatters banner in your imagery and encourage all your stakeholders to do the same.

-- Share on social media using the hashtag #BCTourismMatters.
-By using this hashtag, we can ensure that all BC Tourism Week activities are easily tracked and shared.
+- Share these images on social media using thehashtags #BCTourismMatters and #TourismWeek.
+By using these hashtags we can ensure that all BC Tourism Week activities are easily tracked and shared.
 Encourage all your stakeholders to do the same.

-- Follow TIABC and Destination BC on our social channels.
+- Follow TIABC, go2HR and Destination BC on their social channels.

 - Tell your local media (radio, newspaper, television) about Tourism Week and your activities.
-We have developed a template with key messaging on the BC visitor economy.
+We have developed a media release sample template with key messaging about the BC visitor economy.
 Communities can augment the release with information about local tourism services, attractions, amenities, development plans, key performance indicators and other news about the benefits your local visitor economy generates for citizens.
-See the sample media release template below, as a starting point.
+Click here for a sample media release template.

-- Send TIABC and Destination BC photos, videos, stories for our Power of Tourism initiative.
-We are inviting the tourism industry to tell us their story by sharing 100-200 word written summaries, or short, unedited videos that describe your career journey, what BC’s tourism industry has given you, and what advice you would give to people considering a career in tourism.
-Submit your content to email@example.com and firstname.lastname@example.org.
-You can see examples here: http://www.tiabc.ca/advocacy-policy-development/bctourismmatters/power-of-tourism-story/
+- Send TIABC and Destination BC photos, videos, stories for our power of tourism initiatives.
+We are inviting the tourism industry to tell us their story by sharing 100-200 word written summaries, or short videos that describe your career journey, what BC’s tourism industry has given you, and what advice you would give to people considering a career in tourism.
+Submit your content to firstname.lastname@example.org and email@example.com.
+You can see examples here on the Power of Tourism here.

 Below are just some of the great ideas that communities have told us: